 Each county keeps on a computer terminal an alphabetical index of the names of all fictitious businesses in that county, as well as the names of the people or companies that set up the businesses.

-You usually can search the indexes by the names of the fictitious businesses or by the names of the owners of the businesses
+You can search the indexes by the names of the fictitious businesses or by the names of the owners of the businesses.

 Each fictitious business in the index lists the people or companies that are the owners of that business and the date the business was formed.

 Each owner in the index lists any fictitious businesses that person or company owns.
-You then need to look up the name of each of those fictitious businesses to see who the other partners might be in that business.
+You then need to look up each of those fictitious businesses to see who the other partners might be in that business.

 There's another index, called the "inactive'' or "expired" file, which lists older fictitious businesses.
 These are businesses that did not pay an annual fictitious business registration fee.
 They usually are defunct, but it's possible they just failed to keep their registration up to date.